sayedul818/assignment-01/README.md

 ## Interface in a Class

 We can also use an interface in a class.
-The class has to follow the rules of the interface.
+The class has to follow the system of the interface.

 ```typescript
 class Student implements Person {